minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 Semantically, when reading a memory location with stable access, the VM may elide all subsequent reads and, regardless of intervening updates by any thread (including the updating thread itself!), constant-fold the initially observed value.
 In that sense, Stable semantics can be viewed as even weaker than Plain semantics — a deliberately “weak” read.

+The `get*StableVolatile` variants are equivalent to their corresponding `get*Stable` counterparts but, with the additional restriction that the _initial read_ must be made using `volatile` semantics.
+This allows protection against out-of-thin-air values from referenced objects' fields (reordering).
+It is worth noting that once a value is read, the VM is free not only to reuse that value but also to remove any memory fencing associated with `volatile` reads.
+Hence, clients must not rely on `get*StableVolatile` for piggybacking and/or other memory ordering constructs.

 While this can raise concerns, it is important to note that `Unsafe` is already limited to advanced users, and there are many existing ways to violate memory consistency and safety with `Unsafe`.
 We do not expect library or third-party maintainers to use `Unsafe` directly.
 Instead, two new methods are provided on `VarHandle`: